MoreiraLAB/delfos/README.md

 │   |   |   |   ...
 ```

-### **Note**: The *data/original* and *data/single-cell/sc_integration* directories can be filled with the required files by unpacking the **original_data.zip** and **sc_data.zip** files within their target directories.
+### **Note**: The *data/original* and *data/single-cell/sc_integration* directories can be filled with the required files by unpacking the **original_data.zip** and **sc_data.zip** files within the target directories.
-### Also, please remember to adjust the DEFAULT_LOCATION variable in *delfos_resources.py* to your directory/path.
+### In addition, please remember adjusting the DEFAULT_LOCATION variable in *delfos_resources.py* to your directory/path.

 </br>

 ## **Scripts and files**

-After performing the changes previously pointed and properly installing and setting up the environment, these scripts should simply run without requiring changes.
+After performing the changes previously indicated and properly installing and setting up the environment, these scripts should simply run without requiring changes.
- -	`delfos_resources.py` - This includes several variables and functions that will be called throughout the pipeline.
+ -	`delfos_resources.py` - Includes several variables and functions that will be called throughout the pipeline.
-  -	`0_prepare_data.py` - Takes files in the *data/original* directory as input and will yield several files, namely: i) .csv of unique cell lines, ii) .csv of unique drugs, iii) .csv containing drug SMILES retrieved from PubChem, iv) .h5 CCLE datasets filtered to containg the same cell lines as the other datasets, and v) an .h5 file containing the drug-cell line pairs and their respective ln(IC50) values.
+  -	`0_prepare_data.py` - Takes files in the *data/original* directory as input and yields several files, namely, i) .csv of unique cell lines, ii) .csv of unique drugs, iii) .csv containing drug SMILES retrieved from PubChem, iv) .h5 CCLE datasets filtered to contain the same cell lines as the other datasets, and v) an .h5 file containing the drug-cell line pairs and their respective ln(IC50) values.
- -	`0_sc_integration.R` - Takes the files in the *data/single-cell/sc_integration* directory as input and will follow the [Seurat protocol for scRNA-seq data integration](https://satijalab.org/seurat/articles/integration_introduction.html).
-Will output a .csv containing the integrated scRNA-seq datasets.
+ -	`0_sc_integration.R` - Takes the files in the *data/single-cell/sc_integration* directory as input and follows the [Seurat protocol for scRNA-seq data integration](https://satijalab.org/seurat/articles/integration_introduction.html).
+Will output a .csv containing integrated scRNA-seq datasets.
- -	`1_prepare_sc_data.py` - Formats the integrated scRNA-seq dataset and yields several .csv files, each containing the single cells of a given cell line.
+ -	`1_prepare_sc_data.py` - Formats the integrated scRNA-seq dataset and yields several .csv files, each containing the single cells from a given cell line.
- -	`2_drug_feat_extract.py` - Extracts the drug descriptors from the drug SMILES .csv using Mordred and DrugTax, saving the descriptors as two .h5 files.
+ -	`2_drug_feat_extract.py` - Extracts the drug descriptors from the drug SMILES .csv using Mordred and DrugTax, thereby saving the descriptors as two .h5 files.
  -	`3_splits.py` - Generates the train, test, leave-cell-out, and leave-drug-out splits.
 The output is four .csv files, one for each split, containing the drug-cell line pairs and their ln(IC50) value.
- -	`4_preprocessing.py` - Will match the previously generated splits with the complete datasets, and process them for input into the model.
+ -	`4_preprocessing.py` - Match the previously generated splits with the complete datasets and process them for input into the model.
 Features with zero-variance are removed, datasets are normalized, and any missing values are replaced with zeros.
-This script can take a few minutes to run.
+This script can take a few minutes to complete.
- -	`5_sc_preprocessing.py` - From the files generated in `0_sc_integration.R`, will retrieve a given number of single cells from each cell line, ensuring the same number of instances per dataset.
-If any cell line had less single cells available than the defined threshold, values are imputed from the median value for the feature for the given cell line.
-Will output several .csv files, one for each cell line, containing the specified number of single cells.
+ -	`5_sc_preprocessing.py` - From the files generated in `0_sc_integration.R`, it will retrieve a given number of single cells from each cell line, ensuring the same number of instances per dataset.
+If any cell line has fewer single cells available than the defined threshold, the values are imputed from the median value for the feature for the given cell line.
+It will output several .csv files (one for each cell line) containing a specified number of single cells.
- -	`6_delfos.py`- DELFOS deep neural network based on keras/tensorflow.
-All datasets a first loaded and, if scRNA-seq data is used for input, will generate **N** datasets, each containing one single cell of each cell line. **N** is the number of single cells of each cell line that was selected in `5_sc_preprocessing.py`.
+ -	`6_delfos.py`- DELFOS deep neural network based on Keras/TensorFlow.
+All datasets a first loaded, and if scRNA-seq data is used for input, **N** datasets will be generated, each containing one single cell of each cell line. **N** is the number of single cells of each cell line that was selected in `5_sc_preprocessing.py`.
   -	`6_delfos_hyperparam.py`- Hyperparameter optimization of DELFOS using KerasTuner with the Hyperband algorithm.
- -	`XGBOOST.py` - Run XGBoost using our datasets, except for scRNA-seq data.
+ -	`XGBOOST.py` - Runs XGBoost using the mentioned datasets, except for scRNA-seq data.
-  -	`other_models.py` - Run another neural network with architecture similar to Precily's using our datasets, except for scRNA-seq data.
+  -	`other_models.py` - Runs another neural network with architecture similar to Precily's using the mentioned datasets, except for scRNA-seq data.
  -	`requirements.txt` - Text file containing the module requirements for the pipeline.
  - `original_data.zip` - .zip file containing the original CCLE datasets used in the DELFOS pipeline.
  -	`sc_data.zip` - .zip file containing the original scRNA-seq datasets used in the DELFOS pipeline.